• Skip to primary navigation

 The only problem I had with this method last time was that the 10 mil lamination pouch didn’t stick super well in the middle of the cover.
 It didn’t make any difference, in that the cover stayed intact through the year since the edges sealed well.
 I think the only way to fix that would be to take it to an office supply store and have them use their professional laminators.

 As part of the StyleTech Craft 2021 -2023 design team, this post has been sponsored by Styletech Craft.
-Compensation and product have been provided to me for the purpose of this post.
+Compensation and oduct have been provided to me for the purpose of this post.
 This post also contains affiliate links, meaning that I might receive a small commission if you click on a link and purchase, at no cost to you.
 All ideas and opinions are all my own.

 This time around, I decided to use Distress Inks and Oxides, watercolor paper, my gel plate and adhesive vinyl.
 If you aren’t the artsy type or don’t want to decorate your own paper, then don’t!
 There are so many beautiful scrapbook papers out there, the options are endless.